mibuthu/wp-event-list/src/readme.txt

 = 0.8.2 (2018-04-22) =
 * fixed category view in front page
 * fixed "past" filter option
-* fixed category filter in admin view, if a seperate taxonomy is used
+* fixed category filter in admin view, if a separate taxonomy is used
 * many improvements and fixes in upgrade process
 * add upgrade log file